To take the AOBA Clinical Exam for primary certification in Anesthesiology the candidate must have:

 - Present six detailed case reports of anesthetics you personally administered within a specified period.

 If a candidate fails the Clinical Exam a third time, the board recommends completion of a one-year senior level position in an AOA-approved training program or its equivalent (i.e., fellowship).
-Upon completion of that program, the candidate may apply to retake the examination for a fourth and final time.
+Upon completion of that program, the candidate may petition the AOBA for reinstatement into the process.